United Way Volunteer Budget Coaching

 Household incomes with a minimum of $20,000 and up to $111,000 are eligible.

-United Way Volunteer Budget Coaching is supported through individual and corporate contributions to United Way Community Investment along with:
+New Funder language: United Way Volunteer Budget Coaching is supported by individual and corporate contributions through the United Way Community Campaign and by the Project Reinvest: Financial Capability grant.